fadams/firecracker-in-docker/image-builder/README.md

       curl -fsSL "$busybox_path/busybox_CAT" -o busybox_cache/cat
       echo "Downloading busybox_MOUNT to local cache"
       curl -fsSL "$busybox_path/busybox_MOUNT" -o busybox_cache/mount
+      echo "Downloading busybox_CHPST to local cache"
+      curl -fsSL "$busybox_path/busybox_CHPST" -o busybox_cache/chpst
       chmod +x busybox_cache/*
     fi
     cp busybox_cache/${name} ${rootfs}${executable}
   fi
 }
 ```
-In due course it might be worth creating an init-entrypoint that is a standalone static executable to better support scratch images.
+In due course it might be worth creating an init-entrypoint that is a standalone static executable binary to better support scratch images.

 We use `check_and_install` as follows, which will install the required executables into the guest's root filesystem if they don't already exist:
 ```